polyswarm/microengine-webhooks-py/README.md

 Your return dict will be checked against `psengine.Analysis` rules, e.g. a `verdict` is present and `metadata['confidence']` is a float between 0.0 and 1.0 _if provided_.
+For the full ruleset, have a peek at the `psengine` codebase.

 ## Test your engine